-My name is Janel, but my friends and colleagues know me as J. I am an Assistant Professor of Communication Studies at Piedmont Virginia Community College.
+My name is Janel, but my friends and colleagues know me as "J." I am an Assistant Professor of Communication Studies at Piedmont Virginia Community College.

-I currently live in Charlottesville, VA and I am an avid homebrewer, art-maker, music-lover and sports fan.
+I currently live in Charlottesville, VA and I am an avid homebrewer, gardener, art-maker, music-lover and sports fan.

-I am currently writing a doctoral dissertation entitled The Value of a Pint: A Cultural Economy of American Beer.
+I am currently completing a doctoral dissertation entitled The Value of a Pint: A Cultural Economy of American Beer.
 To compliment/complicate this interdisciplinary research project, I am creating a series of mixed-media artwork, entitled PINT.
 Though created to stand independently, the projects together tell multi-layered story about contemporary American culture, capitalism, power, everyday material artifacts, and the subjectivities that emerge in relation to such fraught and overdetermined formations.

 I am scholar, college instructor, and communications professional.
 I pride myself on producing work that integrates these three skill sets, maximizing results for my students and clients.